miraclx/actors-test/crates/experiments/self-stream/README.md

 This is pretty much Case 5, but made into a macro, to reduce boilerplate.
 For some unknown reason, this led to even less allocations.
 Yay, I guess.

+## Case 6 Refined

+An extension of case 6, that breaks the compatibility with other cases.
+For the sake of testing the ability to consume multiple streams in `Self`.
+This is not independently compared with the others, since it inherits the same behaviour as case 6.

 ## Verdict

 I'd say the third and optimally, fifth (really 6th) approach is the best, I also checked allocations rudimentarily using the `alloc` module.